Roofing Contracts Guide

 Your roofing contract should be written with details that ensure you get what you paid for.

-Roofing Contract as Written by Roofers
+Roofing Contracts Written Like a Roofers

-LACK OF DETAIL ROOFING CONTRACT
+LACK OF DETAIL ROOFING CONTRACTS

 Customer: Mr. and Mrs. Clemente

 - Remove roofing and haul away all debris.

 - Inspect wood and replace or repair as needed at nominal cost.

 - Install all new fasteners to roof sheathing.

 - Fasten all paper down to protect from any high winds.

 - Install new edging metal flashing to roof edges.